 False and misguiding information

 Do not be fooled or misguided by gimmicks such as free Will Kits or free Estate Packages/ Guides.
 Nothing is ever free.
-Once you apply for these types of so called “free packages” you have opened the door for non-stop harassment, such as aggressive phone calls, emails and letters in the mail.
+Once you apply for these types of so called “free packages” you may have opened the door for non-stop harassment, such as aggressive phone calls, emails and letters in the mail.
 Most funeral homes who offer these types of free packages do so to bypass legislation that prevents them from cold calling.
 However, once you make contact by accepting their offer, then you are no longer protected under this law.
-(No person shall in a hospital, nursing home or old people’s home canvass or ask a patient or inmate of such hospital or home to purchase a prearranged funeral plan)
+(No person shall in a hospital, nursing home or elderly person’s home canvass or ask a patient or resident of such hospital or home to purchase a prearranged funeral plan)